scottgrey/HP1000/readme.md

 access one discussed here.

 # Installation instructions
-Please consider the information in the 're-requisites' section.
+Please consider the information in the 'Pre-requisites' section.
 1) run the installer:

 	sudo cd <path to weewx directory>